marekplaza/ansible_journey/README.md

  #### Demo Lab Network

- To start, please prepare at least two network devices, they could be prepared by using [https://containerlab.dev/](https://containerlab.dev/).
+ To begint, please prepare at least two network devices.
+These could be set up using [https://containerlab.dev/](https://containerlab.dev/).
+Follow therse steps:
-  - Name it SWITCH-1 and SWITCH-2.
+  - Name the devices SWITCH-1 and SWITCH-2.
-  - Adopt your inventory.yml file by changing IP addresses, as well as username and password  acourdingly:
+  - Adopt your `inventory.yml` file by changing the IP addresses, as well as username and password acourdingly, My starting configuration is as follows:

  ```bash
 ---